-Average Recurrence Interval is the measure of the rarity of the event; it is ARI backwater effect The effect which an obstruction has in raising the surface water upstream of point.
+backwater effect The effect which an obstruction has in raising the surface water upstream of it.

-The catchment at a particular point is the area of land that drains to that catchment investigations.
+catchment The catchment at a particular point is the area of land that drains to that point.

+design flood The hypothetical flood used for planning and floodplain management investigations.
 It is defined by the probability of its occurrence and represents a flood which has a particular chance of happening in any year.